 \subsection{Reinforcement Learning from Human Feedbacks~(RLHF)}

-\paragraph{Supervised finetuning~(SFT).} The supervised fine-tuning step typically starts with a pre-trained language model, which is then fine-tuned through supervised learning on a high-quality dataset tailored to specific downstream tasks, such as dialogue~\citep{bai2022training}, instruction following~\citep{longpre2023flan}, and summarization~\citep{zheng2024llamafactory}.
+\bfsection{Supervised fine-tuning~(SFT).} The SFT step typically starts with a pre-trained language model, which is then fine-tuned through supervised learning on a high-quality dataset tailored to specific downstream tasks, such as dialogue~\citep{bai2022training}, instruction following~\citep{longpre2023flan}, and summarization~\citep{zheng2024llamafactory}.
 This fine-tuning process produces a model denoted as $\pi^{\text{SFT}}$.

-\paragraph{Reward model learning. } During this stage, we will first need to have a dataset that consists of preference pairs of responses, $(y_1, y_2)$, for each prompt $x$.
+\bfsection{Reward model learning.} During this stage, we will first need to have a dataset that consists of preference pairs of responses, $(y_1, y_2)$, for each prompt $x$.
 Typically, these pairs are obtained by presenting them to labelers (e.g., humans), who evaluate the responses based on their preferences, represented as $y_w \succ y_l \mid x$, where $y_w$ and $y_l$ denote the preferred and less preferred responses, respectively.
 From a modeling perspective, these preferences are assumed to be generated from an unknown latent reward model, $r^*(y, x)$.
 In practice, the modeling assumptions for the preferences can vary depending on the problem, but the Bradley-Terry (BT) model is a commonly used assumption.
 The BT model computes the probability of one response $y_1$ being preferred over the other response $y_2$ under the true reward function $r^\star(x, y)$ by:

 Given a static dataset of preference data $\mathcal{D} = \{x^{(i)}, y_w^{(i)}, y_l^{(i)}\}_{i=1}^N$ sampled from $p^*$, we can fit a reward model $r_\phi(x, y)$ to estimate its parameters through maximum likelihood estimation.
 This approach is equivalent to binary classification and can be trained by minimizing the negative log-likelihood loss: